rhyslwells/Data-Archive/content/standardised/Covariance vs Correlation.md

    $$
    r = \frac{\text{Cov}(X, Y)}{\sigma_X \sigma_Y}
    $$
-   where $\sigma_X$ and $\sigma_Y$ are the standard deviations of $X$and $Y $, respectively.
+   where $\sigma_X$ and $\sigma_Y$ are the standard deviations of $X$ and $Y$, respectively.
 This formula shows that correlation is essentially the covariance normalized by the product of the standard deviations of the two variables.

 Interpretation:
    - While covariance can indicate the direction of the relationship (positive or negative), it does not provide information about the strength of that relationship.